elephantscale/es-training-new/kafka/slides/About-Kafka-Class.md

     - Your background (developer, admin, manager, etc.)
     - Technologies you are familiar with
     - Familiarity with Kafka
-    (scale of 1 – 4 ;  1 – new, 2 - know some concepts,  3 – too a course, 4 -  using it at work)
+    (scale of 1 - 4 ;  1 - new, 2 - know some concepts,  3 - too a course, 4 -  using it at work)
     - Something non-technical about you!
-    (favorite ice cream flavor / hobby…etc)
+    (favorite ice cream flavor / hobby  etc.)

 <img src="../../assets/images/generic/3rd-party/ice-cream-3.png" style="width:20%;"/>   &nbsp;
 <img src="../../assets/images/generic/3rd-party/hiking-3.jpg" style="width:20%;"/>
 <img src="../../assets/images/generic/3rd-party/biking-1.jpg" style="width:20%;"/>

 Notes: